Art Therapy in Tennessee

 The American Art Therapy Association describes art therapy as “the use of artistic medium to further develop self-awareness, explore untapped emotions, control potentially erratic behaviors, foster the growth os social skills, improve self-esteem, and reduce both anxiety and depression.”
 It has proven especially beneficial in addiction recovery as it has been shown to increase belief in the 12-step model of substance dependency treatment.

 At first, many are apprehensive to engage in art therapy because they believe that artistic talent is a prerequisite.
-This is far from the truth as art therapy has been proven highly successful for those who have both absolutely no formal training and for those who make their livings via creative outlets.
+This is far from the truth as artistic therapy has been proven highly successful for those who have both absolutely no formal training and for those who make their livings via creative outlets.

 The truth is, art therapy has proven highly successful and has become an indispensable component of the treatment program at Magnolia Ranch Recovery.